About this project

 Krissy Bishop

-Kristine (Krissy) Bishop is a grounded and visionary leader whose mahi in te taiao is driven by deep whakapapa, wairua, and a relentless commitment to intergenerational wellbeing.
+Kristine (Krissy) Bishop is a grounded and visionary leader whose mahi in te taiao is driven by whakapapa, wairua, and a strong commitment to intergenerational wellbeing.
 As Mana Whakahaere of Te Pu-a-nga Maara and a founding voice of the kaupapa, Krissy weaves together strategy, culture, and hands-on action to protect and revitalise the natural world.
-She is a doer and a connector — known for transforming spaces and mindsets alike — and her work is anchored in the belief that when te taiao thrives, so too do our people.
+She is a doer and a connector, known for transforming spaces and mindsets alike, and her work is anchored in the belief that when te taiao thrives, so too do our people.
 Guided by tikanga and her connection to whenua, moana, and tūpuna, Krissy’s greatest passion lies in empowering rangatahi to build soul-deep relationships with the environment, ensuring our mokopuna inherit a world that is alive, unbroken, and full of mauri.

 Te Ahiwaru, Te Kawerau a Maki